seanKenkeremath/lords-and-lads/README.md

 ## VII - Uprising

 If there is at least one Lord and no active Uprising nails currently exist, any Lad may call "Uprising" at the start of their turn before flipping the hammer.
 If they do, they place one or more Uprising nails somewhere in the stump and hammer them to the same starting depth used for other nails.
 There should be one Uprising nail for every 7 players.
 I.e., the number of Uprising nails is equal to `Ceiling(n/7)` where `n` is the number of players (1-7 players = 1 nail, 8-14 players = 2 nails, etc).
-Each Uprising nail must be placed at least 2 inches away from any other nails if possible.
-Otherwise, they should be placed in whatever area maximizes distance from nearby nails.
+Uprising nails must be distanced from other nails and should not be placed in cracks or holes in the stump as outlined in [Nail placement](#iia---nail-placement).
 Uprising rules apply for the remainder of that turn.

 As long as there is at least one active Uprising nail and the current player is a Lad, they may call "Uprising" before flipping the hammer.
 If they do, then the turn officially counts as an Uprising, and Uprising rules apply for the remainder of the turn.